 You’ve talked about how you don’t see being Asian as a disadvantage, and considering you do music, movies, TV, you’re a very multi-talented person.
 How do you feel like being Asian has affected you in those industries?

-It's interesting.
-It does make you stand out, I see that as a strength in a lot of ways.
-More recently, I've started to notice how it can put you in a box, though.
-I've been going out for acting auditions for film and TV and there is an issue of being typecasted as an Asian stereotype in these roles.
-You know, the Asian gangster, or the typical Triad-type role.
+It’s interesting, it does make you stand out, I see that as a strength in a lot of ways.
+More recently, I’ve started to notice how it can put you in a box, though.
+I’ve been going out for acting auditions for film and TV and there is an issue of being typecasted as an Asian stereotype in these roles.
+Y’know, the Asian gangster, or the typical Triad-type role.
 I see that.
 I see that in Hollywood, but things are changing.
-I don't think it's all negative.
-2015 was a huge year for Asians in media.
-It was really a milestone.
+I don’t think it’s all negative.
+2015 was a huge year for Asians in media, it was really a milestone.

 What about when you go to Korea?
 Do you feel like you have trouble standing out?

 You know, Korea has its own stuff going on.
 It’s very particular out of all the Asian countries.
 They have an impact on the international music market, it’s not just a very small scene.
 Korea is killing it.
 They have K-Pop, they have Korean hip-hop.
 They’ve got fans out here in the States, to Europe, all over.
 It’s a really weird trend but non-Korean speakers are really fucking with our music, which is really amazing.
 It’s cool to see that.
 Obviously a really rare situation of Korean artist who is only doing his stuff in the States, not based in Korea, is Keith Ape.
 He’s doing his shit out here and that’s really dope.
 His songs like “It G Ma” have made an impact out here culturally.

 And you’ve been doing joints with him recently, which I want to touch on in a bit.
 Let’s go back to Project Blowed though—it was your first foray into hip-hop, yeah?